 Samsung has unveiled the BD-DT7800 Freeview HD recorder as the latest addition to its Smart Hub AV range, with this model able to function as a digital media server.

 Citigroup's Japanese credit card unit said personal information for more than 92,000 of its customers was illegally sold to a third party.
+The information exposed included the names, account numbers addresses, phone numbers birthdates, and sex of 92,408 credit card holders, Citi Cards Japan warned in an advisory (PDF) issued Friday.
+The personal identification numbers and card security codes were not accessed.

 Apple has won a preliminary injunction blocking the sale of Samsung's Android-based Galaxy Tab fondleslab across almost all of the European Union.
+The Samsung tablet went on sale in Britain just last week.

 Cyberpunk futurist gaming fantasies are getting closer to commercial reality courtesy of Walt Disney’s research labs.